 - Accept Privacy Act and Paperwork Reduction Act Information.

-- Enter the new financial information.
+- Input the new/changed information.

-- Create a new PIN and password.
+- Create a new Internet password.

 For State tax e-payments:

 Example: If you are paying for a Florida State Tax, click the Florida link.